 The rising sun creased the morning sky and it was time for the day to begin.
 A farmer arose from his bed and went to milk his cows.
 Finishing the milking, the farmer left the bucket of milk and went inside to make his breakfast.

 Two passing frogs jumped—like all frogs jump—and they jumped into the milk bucket.
 They splashed into the milk.
 “Oh no!” cried one.
 “We’re in a pond of milk.
 How do we get out?”

-“Keep swimming,” said the other.
+“Keep paddling,” said the other.
 “We will get out somehow.”
-The frogs kicked in the milk again and again.
+The frogs treaded the milk again and again.
 But they couldn’t reach the top of the bucket.